Weekend Getaways From Bangalore for Couples

 Conclusion

-Every time I head out of Bangalore for the weekend, I’m reminded of how lucky we are to have so many worlds waiting just a short drive away.
+Every time you and your partner head out of Bangalore for a relaxing weekend, just remember how lucky you are to have so many worlds waiting just a short drive away.
 One weekend it’s trekking up misty hills, the next it’s walking through royal palaces and sometimes it’s simply sitting by a river with nothing but birdsong for company.

 So, the next time you feel the city buzz getting too loud then remember that the peace, history and adventure are all just a few hours away.